 According to Lim Beng Choo, who was the society's secretary from 2014 to 2018 and is the current President of the group, Yip occasionally used the name Candy Girls Pink Dance Crew as an identity for the group prior to 2014.
-Commenting on why the name Candy Girls Pink Dance Crew was chosen, Yip stated that "Candy (from cotton candy) signifies something that is sweet, like a kind, loving woman; its stickiness signifies a community that shares a close bond; and pink signifies someone who is young at the heart since most young girls like the color pink" (Yip Siew Fune, 16 August 2018).
+Commenting on why the name Candy Girls Pink Dance Crew was chosen, Yip stated that "Candy (from cotton candy) signifies something that is sweet, like a kind, loving woman; its stickiness signifies a community that shares a close bond; and pink signifies someone who is young at the heart since most young girls like the pink colour" (Yip Siew Fune 16 August 2018).
 In line with this justification, the group carries the tagline "One Team, One Goal, One Spirit".
 This theme resonates with Victor Turner's conception of communitas.
-Turner (1969) theorized communitas as an intense spirit that leads to social solidarity, harmony, and togetherness within a community, which is experienced through a rite of passage.
-Advancing this scholarship, Edith Turner (2012) opines that communitas is associated with "the sense felt by a group of people when their life together takes on full meaning" (1).
-He suggests that communitas can be best conveyed through stories since "it is the sense felt by a plurality of people without boundaries, there are number-less questions as to its form, provenance, and implications" (1).
+Turner (1969) theorised communitas as an intense spirit that leads to social solidarity, harmony and togetherness within a community, which is experienced through a rite of passage.
+Advancing this scholarship, Turner opines that communitas is associated with "the sense felt by a group of people when their life together takes on full meaning" (2012, 1).
+He suggests that communitas can be best conveyed through stories since "it is the sense felt by a plurality of people without boundaries, there are number-less questions as to its form, provenance, and implications" (ibid.).
 In a way, this research explores one example (one "story") of human activity and communal relationships.
 Candy Girls' point of entry into the group is through a common experience - same clinical population with more or less similar regimes of treatment.
 Once they enter the group, the rite of passage that develops and strengthens the communitas is the dance experience and everything that surrounds that experience.
-Regardless of the physical, mental, and emotional state they are in at the time they join the group, they transform gradually.
-They experience a new phase of life that naturalizes the process of rehabilitation.
-The discussions and conversations I witnessed in-between or after the dance sessions centered on health, diets, follow-up medical results and general concerns for one another signified a form of sisterhood with an undefinable bonding between the members.
-Nur Aishah affirmed, and outside the dance activities, I've seen them support their friends, who have recovered, to care of them, me in a way I have just played a supporting role.
-It was on their own you know.
-They are empowered women.
-(Nur Aishah, 3 September 2018)
+Regardless of the physical, mental and emotional state they are in at the time they join the group, they transform gradually.
+They experience a new phase of life that naturalises the process of rehabilitation.
+The discussions and conversations we witnessed inbetween or after the dance sessions centered on health, diets, follow-up medical results and general concerns for one another signified a form of sisterhood with an undefinable bonding between the members.
+Nur Aishah affirmed,

-One thing special about Candy Girls actually is Muhibbah-ness (trans. goodwill, living in harmony).
+One thing special about Candy Girls actually is muhibah-ness (trans. goodwill, living in harmony).
 You noticed that, right?
-It's very Muhibbah.
+It's very muhibah.
 And can see that at the end of the day, when someone has cancer, whatever it is doesn't matter.
-So, it is very good, as it that, as human is at that level, we support each other, outside the dance class,
+So, it is very good, as it that, as human is at that level, we support each other, outside the dance class, and outside the dance activities, I've seen they support their friends, who have recovered, to care of them, me in a way I have just played a supporting role.
+It was on their own you know.
+They are empowered women.
+(Nur Aishah 3 September 2018)

-As their mentor, Nur Aishah, highlighted in the conversation, the factor that sustains the group's bonding is the sense of Muhibbah-ness nurtured, not only during the dance sessions on Saturdays, but also outside the sessions.
+As their mentor, Nur Aishah, highlighted in the conversation, the factor that sustains the group's bonding is the sense of muhibah-ness nurtured, not only during the dance sessions on Saturdays, but also outside the sessions.
 It is crucial to note the bonding that emerged from dance practices.
 Hence, it is an event that solidified group relationship, which many members have shared as a key factor for wellness.